ratmeow/ratmeow/README.md

 <👋Hola, World!>
 ==============================================================================================================================

-🤓 Python backend developer and a bit into ML
+🤓 Python backend developer and a little bit into ML Hacks

 🏆 **Competition background**